-The Greenwich CCG Accountable Officer ensures that the responsibility to safeguard and prevention of harm to children, young people and vulnerable adults is discharged effectively across the whole health economy through Greenwich CCGs commissioning arrangements
+The Greenwich CCG Accountable Officer ensures that the responsibility to safeguard and prevention of harm to children, young people and adults at risk is discharged effectively across the whole health economy through Greenwich CCGs commissioning arrangements

 Safeguarding adults includes: